Advice for staying well and reducing financial stress over Christmas

 If there’s one thing you can do this Christmas… Make sure it’s an enjoyable time for all the family and not just a holiday for the lucky few.

-There’s nothing that will drive up the stress levels and temperature at home than one person being left to do all the shopping, cook the meals, keep the house clean and wrap the presents!
-Share out the workload and better still, build in some nice surprises for he/she who does the lion’s share of the work – an unexpected breakfast in bed or a kitchen takeover for a day will bring many smiles to faces.
+Nothing will drive up the stress levels and temperature at home more than one person is left to do all the shopping, cook the meals, keep the house clean and wrap the presents!
+Share out the workload and better still, build in some pleasant surprises for he/she who does the lion’s share of the work – an unexpected breakfast in bed or a kitchen takeover for a day will bring many smiles to faces.

 Don’t overdo the socialising

 Of course, we will all want to go out, and meeting family and friends is such an important part of Christmas.
 But not every night, as you’ll end up tired, irritable, and fraught from partying too hard.
 Closely linked to this is looking after your health and not overdoing it in terms of alcohol.
 Don’t let your Christmas holidays pass you by in a cycle of big nights followed by days feeling quite tender.
 Apart from the unhealthy impact on your body, it will likely cause arguments and frustration at home.
 Make sure you’ve enough alcohol-free nights to let your body recover.